Qiskit/qiskit/README.md

 and working with quantum circuits, quantum operators, and primitive functions (sampler and estimator).
 It also contains a transpiler that supports optimizing quantum circuits and a quantum information toolbox for creating advanced quantum operators.

-For more details on how to use Qiskit you can refer to the documentation located here:
+For more details on how to use Qiskit, refer to the documentation located here:

 https://qiskit.org/documentation/